Constraining Non-Standard Interactions with Coherent Elastic Neutrino-Nucleus Scattering at the European Spallation Source: Theoretical framework

 After traveling a distance $L$, neutrinos are detected through their coherent elastic scattering off the target nuclei.
-At tree level, the differential cross-section for this process is flavor independent~\cite{Tomalak:2020zfh}.
-For a neutrino of energy $E_{\nu}$ scattering off a nucleus with $Z$ protons, $N$ neutrons and mass $M$, it is given by:
+At tree level, in the SM, the differential cross-section for this process is independent of the flavor of the incoming neutrino~\cite{Tomalak:2020zfh}.
+For a neutrino (or antineutrino) of energy $E_{\nu}$ scattering off a nucleus with $Z$ protons, $N$ neutrons and mass $M$, it is given by